-First, we can compare means of distributions of errors using a parametric statistical test.
+We can compare means of distributions of errors using a parametric statistical test.
 We can try F-test (Wikipedia, 2021a), which will tell us whether the mean performance of methods is similar or not.
 Unfortunately, this will not tell us how the methods compare.
 But t-test (Wikipedia, 2021b) could be used to do that instead for pairwise comparison.
 One could also use a regression model with dummy variables for methods, giving us parameters and their confidence intervals (based on t-statistics), telling us how the means of methods compare.
-However, F-test, t-test and t-statistics from regression rely on strong assumptions related to the distribution of the means of error measures (normality).
+However, F-test, t-test and t-statistics from regression rely on strong assumptions related to the distribution of the means of error measures (that it is symmetric, so that Central Limit Theorem works, see discussion in Section 6.2 of Svetunkov, 2022a).
 If we had a large sample (e.g. a thousand of series) and well-behaved distribution, we could try it, hoping that the central limit theorem would work and might get something relatively meaningful.
 However, on 100 observations, this still could be an issue, especially given that the distribution of error measures is typically asymmetric (the estimate of the mean might be biased, which leads to many issues).

-Second, we could compare medians of distributions of errors.
+Alternatively, we can compare medians of distributions of errors.
 They are robust to outliers, so their estimates should not be too biased in case of skewed distributions on smaller samples.
 To have a general understanding of performance (is everything the same or is there at least one method that performs differently), we could try the Friedman test (Wikipedia, 2021c), which could be considered a nonparametric alternative of the F-test.
 This should work in our case but won’t tell us how specifically the methods compare.
 We could try the Wilcoxon signed-ranks test (Wikipedia, 2021d), which could be considered a nonparametric counterpart of the t-test.
 However, it only applies to two variables, while we want to compare four.

 tsutils package.
 However, we will use the function